 - 1 – Layered Facebook Tabs

-Kevin Rosario Ninas father; owner of Rosarios Car and Limousine
+KEVIN ROSARIO, Ninas father, owner of Rosarios Car Service, Latino

 IN THE HEIGHTS takes place in Washington Heights, New York City during 3 days in July.

 A fire escape

 Banner ads (4 sizes:160x600, 300x250, 468x60, 728x90 )